Back and Pelvic Girdle Pain in Pregnancy and Postpartum Blog

 Get A Pelvic Health Physical Therapist on your healthcare team!

 Pelvic health physical therapists are specially trained to help women during pregnancy and postpartum and long afterward in areas of pelvic health.
 If you need help finding a pelvic floor PT, I would recommend The APTA Academy of Pelvic Health Find a PT resource to help you find a PT in your area.
-There is also a For the Public resource that you may find useful and good to keep in mind for the future.
-Good luck on your journey, and “Be the Change you want to see Happen” Mohandas Gandi.
+There is also a For the Public resource that you may find useful.

 Exercise photos from "Back and Pelvic Girdle Pain in Pregnancy and Postpartum" published by OPTP.com, 2020.